 Played with in Knocked Up, in which the male lead transforms from a lazy stoner slob into hubby material during his partner's pregnancy, despite the fact that he got her pregnant after a one-night stand.
 It does manage to execute this trope relatively well in that neither the pregnancy nor birth of his child automatically make Ben's relationship with Alison any better: he has to work really hardto get the happy ending and it takes him a while to figure out how to actually achieve this and get the other parent on board.
 Unfortunately the fact that much of this Character Development happens in a quick third-act Montage blunts this somewhat.

 Nine Months is enough time to make Hugh Grant realize that he really wants to be a daddy, despite having no previous inclinations in that direction.
 Playing the baby card wasn't exactly an unqualified success though, since some viewers were more concerned about Grant's elderly cat than the baby.

 In What a Girl Wants, Libby says the only comfort she had after being sent away was learning she was pregnant with Daphne.
 Also, Daphne's existence is what causes Libby to reunite with the father, Henry, and his choosing her over Manipulative Bitch Glynnis.

-Occurs in a short made by the legendary Laurel & Hardy.
+Occurs in a short made by the legendary Laurel and Hardy.
 After a bitter argument between Oliver Hardy and his wife, Stan Laurel convinces him that a baby in their home will bring some harmony to their marriage.
 Without even consulting his wife, Hardy immediately goes out to an orphanage and adopts a baby.
 In the meantime, his wife has walked out on him and Hardy (along with Laurel and baby) comes home to find a lawyer serving him with divorce papers.
 Hilarity Ensues as Laurel and Hardy are left to take care of the baby by themselves.

 Heavily implied in Away We Go.
 The movie ends before the birth but the basically-unrelated-to-the-rest-of-the-movie ending seems to be heading that way.